Intent (military): Intent content

 In military doctrinal handbooks the identified intent artefacts generally express the initial state and situation, the desired end state and outcome, and how to get to the desired end state.
 Artefacts describing the initial situation are: own and other forces, adversaries, operating environment, terrain, time, preparation for future operations.
 Artefacts describing the outcome are: purpose, goals, mission, effects and end state.
 Artefacts describing how to reach the outcome are: concept of operations, tasks to subordinate units, risk willing, how results might enable transition to future operations, objectives, transition conditions, restrictions in conducting operations, allocation of resources, and expectations of force usage.

 Another way to identify intent artefacts is from how people actually communicate intent.
-Klein (1998, pp. 225–29) present the results of information types that is identified in intent communication.
-The seven information types of intent are according to Klein (1998, p.
-226): (1) Purpose of task which describes why the task is performed, (2) objective of task, presents a picture of the desired outcome, (3) sequence of steps in the plan.
+Klein (1998) presents the results of information types that is identified in intent communication.
+The seven information types of intent are according to Klein are: (1) Purpose of task which describes why the task is performed, (2) objective of task, presents a picture of the desired outcome, (3) sequence of steps in the plan.
 Klein identifies this to be a source of problem since too detailed descriptions may limit the subordinates initiative, (4) rationale for plan includes all the information that where present when making the decision, (5) key decisions that may have to be made, i.e. if there is a choice to be made the commander can provide the intent in how he wants it to be conducted, (6) antigoals, describe unwanted outcomes, and (7) constraints and other considerations describes weather and rule of engagement etc.

 Intent content definition

-The doctrinal artefacts are mapped into the structure provided by Klein and the resulting seven facets are grouped in: (a) Initial Situation describing initial situation and state and consists of Kleins rationale for the plan, (b) Outcome is describing outcomes and consists of Kleins Purpose of task, objective of task, and antigoals, and (c) Execution that is describing how to reach the outcome and consists of Kleins sequence of steps, key decisions and constraints and other considerations.
+The doctrinal artefacts are mapped into the structure provided by Klein and the resulting seven facets are grouped in: (a) Initial Situation describing initial situation and state and consists of Klein's rationale for the plan, (b) Outcome is describing outcomes and consists of Klein's Purpose of task, objective of task, and antigoals, and (c) Execution that is describing how to reach the outcome and consists of Klein's sequence of steps, key decisions and constraints and other considerations.

 Intent is then defined to consist of the following eight facets.